sorrel/minimal-mistakes/_pages/services.md

 I also can supply seasonal, homegrown flower arrangements to order.

 # Prices
-Professionally qualified garden maintenance, advice and wildlife specialist services from £22 per hour.
+Professionally qualified garden maintenance, advice and wildlife specialist services from £20 per hour.

 All maintenance consultation visits are free.

-*Leaf and Seed are fully public liability insured for our work.*
+*Leaf and Seed are fully public liability insured for all of our work.*